wilmorales21/Scripts/Python/README.md

 + vento_netcdf.py - Código para plotar as linhas de corrente a partir dos dados Netcdf.

 ## Repository content(ENG)
++ Variaveis.csv - Meteorologicals data from INMET's automatic station in Alegrete-RS(southern of Brazil).
 + correlacao.py - This code calculate the Pearson correlation between the 2020 year e other years.
 + dispersao.py - This code serves to plot the simple scatter plot between the years with Pearson correlation above 0.70.
 + dispersao2011-2020.png - Simple scatter plot between the daily average temperature datas of 2011 and 2020 with Pearson correlation above 0.74.